som-shahlab/ehrshot-website/content/docs/intro/dataset.md

   noindex: false # false (default) or true
 ---

-EHRSHOT is a collection of 6,739 deidentified longitudinal electronic health records (EHRs) sourced from Stanford Medicine.
+EHRSHOT is a collection of structured data from 6,739 deidentified longitudinal electronic health records (EHRs) sourced from Stanford Medicine.

 ### Access